maciejmatuszak/stm32-cmake/README.md

 * `STM32_SET_TARGET_PROPERTIES(TARGET)` - sets all needed parameters and compiler flags for target.
 * `STM32_GENERATE_LIBRARIES(NAME SOURCES LIBRARIES)` - generates libraries for all chip types in family.
 Resulting libraries stored in LIBRARIES and have names in ${NAME}_${FAMILY}_${CHIP_TYPE} format.

+* `STM32_HAL_DISCOVER_COMPONENTS=ON|OFF` - The available component are hardcoded into cmake files, it may happen that the definitions are not updated as soon as the new HAL drivers are released.
+Setting this flag enables alternative and automatic component discovery based on file names.

 # ChibiOS Support

 This project also supports ChibiOS v3.x.x and ChibiOS v16.x.x (both nil and rt kernels).